leon-nasswetter/leon-nasswetter/README.md

 ## Hey, I'm Leon a Full Stack Web Developer

-#### 💡Currently a student at Lambda Schhol for Full-Stack Webdevelopment💡
+#### 💡 Currently a student at Lambda Schhol for Full-Stack Webdevelopment 💡

 * I am originally from Germany and have lived in 4 different countries :earth_americas: